chakradhar2004/CRM-app/README.md

 ## Bonus Features Implemented

-- Dashboard with charts
+- Dashboard with charts (pie/bar for leads by status and total value)
+- Dark/Light mode toggle
-- Input validation (Yup/Formik ready)
+- Input validation with Yup/Formik on add/edit forms
+- Unit tests for Home screen with Jest
 - Clean, mobile-friendly UI with React Native Paper

 ## Testing